Are Fixed Deposits Worth It?

 - You are retired or going to retire.
 You may no longer be able to invest in risky assets, as you won’t have time to recover from big losses.
 You may have to keep a portion of your savings in fixed deposits.

-- You need to use your money soon.
+- If you need to use your money soon.
 If you’re saving for a short-term goal – say, a down payment for a new car or a master’s degree next year – you need somewhere safe to keep your money, so you can use it when the time comes.

 - You need somewhere to keep your emergency savings.
 Your emergency savings generally have to cover at least six months of living expenses, and must be instantly accessible.
 This is usually kept in a fixed deposit or savings account.

 On the other hand, a fixed deposit may not make sense if you are using it to store all your savings.
-Currently, fixed deposit returns can just help cover inflation, and not much else.
+Currently, fixed deposit returns can just help cover inflation at prevailing rates, and not much else.

 If you can afford to do so, consider diversifying into other investments.
 As a younger investor, keeping most of your savings in fixed deposits means losing out on potentially higher returns, and not being able to meet future financial goals.
 And if you’re an older investor who wants to preserve your money, you can also try other low-risk investment options that may deliver better returns.